 No guidelines followed by doctors, nor any established sources of evidence, support the use of dietary supplements such as herbal pills.

 In addition to there being no evidence in favor of non-prescription alternatives for ED, alternative supplements and treatments may be harmful, and

 People may not always successfully achieve an erection.
 If this happens occasionally, it is not considered a medical problem.
 However, if a person is consistently unable to achieve an erection, then they may have ED.

-However, ED does not only refer to a complete inability to achieve an erect penis.
-Symptoms can also include struggling to maintain an erection for long enough to complete intercourse or an inability to ejaculate.
+However, ED does not only refer to a complete inability to maintain an erect penis.
+Symptoms can also include having difficulty maintaining an erection for long enough to complete intercourse or an inability to ejaculate.

 There are exercises a person can carry out to reduce the effects of ED.